k21971/EvilHack/doc/evilhack-changelog.md

 - Crowning can only occur on a non-fractured altar
 - Mistletoe can affect a Druids power regeneration (Part I)
 - Revamp of crowning and fractured altars
+- Fix: burning multiple tiles of grass at once is spammy